Home Artists Contact

 Follow the links under the titles to take you to the programmes on Ensemble Masques website.

-I. PROGRAMME - J-P RAMEAU : PYGMALION
+PROGRAMME I - J-P RAMEAU : PYGMALION

 What brings art to life ?
 This is the question that runs through Jean-Philippe Rameau's Pygmalion, an opera-ballet in which sculpture becomes flesh and comes to life under the effect of the gaze and of love.
 This myth, taken from Ovid's Metamorphoses, is brought to life by the brilliant music of Rameau, who presented the work to a Parisian audience in 1748.
 Following in the footsteps of John Blow's Venus & Adonis and Handel's Acis & Galatea, this new opera by Ensemble Masques brings a contemporary dimension to the work by entrusting a circus artist with the moments of the work that are intended to be danced.
 In this new interpretation, the circus artist, who specialises in the Cyr wheel, embodies the statue that comes to life before Pygmalion's eyes, giving his metamorphosis a physical and poetic dimension, extending the momentum of the music and embodying the breath that animates creation.